wagtail/sphinx-wagtail-theme/USAGE.rst

 Usage
 =====

-Select the "Sphinx TYPO3 theme" in the `conf.py` file of a Sphinx project like so::
+Select the "Sphinx Wagtail theme" in the `conf.py` file of a Sphinx project like so::

    # include the theme in the list of extensions to be loaded